Mark Nicholls (footballer)

 Mark Nicholls (born 30 May 1977) is an English former professional footballer who played as a striker from 1994 until 2012, most notably in the Premier League for Chelsea.
-He was assistant manager to Neil Shipperley at North Greenford United before the pair left after the 2011–12 season.
+He was assistant to Neil Shipperley at North Greenford United before the pair left after the 2011–12 season.
 He then returned with Shipperley to North Greenford United in October 2012 after Jon-Barrie Bates left by mutual consent.

 He also played in the Football League for Reading, Grimsby Town, Colchester United and Torquay United, as well as playing in the Scottish Football League for Partick Thistle, Hamilton Academical and Clydebank.

 Playing career

 Chelsea

 Nicholls was born in Hillingdon, London.
 A forward, he began his career as a trainee with Chelsea, turning professional in August 1995.
 He made his league debut in the 1996–97 season, after gaining experience on loan with non-league Chertsey Town, but made a real breakthrough into the Chelsea side the following season, appearing in 18 Premier League games in 1997–98.
 That season he also scored three league goals; one after coming on as a substitute as Chelsea won 6–1 at rivals Tottenham Hotspur in December 1997, and two more, again after coming on as a substitute, against Coventry City the following month.
 That season Chelsea also won the 1997–98 League Cup and the 1997–98 UEFA Cup Winners' Cup.
 Nicholls wasn't part of the squad for either final but contributed two appearances to each of the cup runs.
 At the start of the League Cup run Chelsea needed a penalty shoot-out to beat Blackburn Rovers, and Nicholls scored the winning penalty to send Chelsea through.

 However, as the number of foreign imports grew at Stamford Bridge, he fell further out of the reckoning and joined Reading on loan in December 1999 with a view to a permanent move.
 Despite scoring three goals including one on his debut, the move fell through and on 10 February he returned to a peripheral role at Stamford Bridge.
 He joined Grimsby Town on loan on 24 February 2000, and then Colchester United on loan on 6 October the following season.
 He had an unsuccessful trial with Motherwell in March 2001 and was released by Chelsea at the end of the season, having scored three times in 36 league games, although 25 of those appearances were as a substitute.